Merkel’s party says it won’t partner with SPD after state victory - Nigeria Today

 Merkel’s party says it won’t partner with SPD after state victory

-Merkel’s CDU won 32.0 per cent of the vote, while the SPD which currently governs the state in a coalition with the Greens and Der Südschleswigsche Wählerverband., a regional party that represents the Danish and Frisian minorities, won just 27.2 per cent of the vote.

-It is a strategically important win for Merkel, who is running for a fourth term in office in September’s general election.

-The post Merkel’s party says it won’t partner with SPD after state victory appeared first on Vanguard News.
+The post Merkel’s party says it won’t partner with SPD after state victory appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share